HabanaAI/vllm-hpu-extension/calibration/README.md

 - `-m`, i.e., **model stub or path:** Path to your model (if stored locally) or the model ID from the Hugging Face Hub.
 - `-d`, i.e., **path to the source dataset:** Path to your dataset in pickle format (".pkl").
-- `o`, i.e., **output path:** Path to the directory where the generated measurements, etc., will be stored.
+- `-o`, i.e., **output path:** Path to the directory where the generated measurements, etc., will be stored.

 There are also optional arguments, and you can read about them by executing the script with the `-h` option.